achraf-oujjir/Unity-Martian-Oxygen-Quest-3D-Game/README.md

    ```
 2. **Open the Project in Unity**:
 Ensure you have Unity installed (version 2019.x or later is recommended).
 Open the project using Unity Hub or the Unity editor.
 Refer to this [article](https://support.unity.com/hc/en-us/articles/4402520287124-How-do-I-add-a-project-saved-on-my-computer-into-the-Unity-Hub).

+## 🕹️ GamePlay

+- **Objective**: Collect as many oxygen tanks as possible scattered across Mars to survive.
+- **Controls**: Use standard controls for navigation and interaction with the astronaut avatar.
+- **Score Tracking**: Monitor your score in real-time displayed at the top left of the screen.